 Which Topics Carry the Most Weight?

-- Thermodynamics and Heat Transfer (7–11%) — First and second law applications, ideal gas processes, heat exchangers, and conduction/convection/radiation.
-Know how to use property tables in the Reference Handbook.
+3. Thermodynamics and Heat Transfer (9–14 questions) — First and second law applications, ideal gas processes, thermodynamic cycles, conduction, convection, and radiation.

 How Should You Prepare?